 Fatalities can be performed like in the original game, and each character now has two of each.
 Two other kinds of finishing moves appeared in this game, Friendships, where instead of the winning character killing off the opponent, they would do something friendly, and Babalities, where the surviving character would transform the loser into an infant.
 These were put into the original arcade version of the game to poke fun at those who felt the original Mortal Kombat was too violent.

-Unlike the Genesis version of its prequel, the game is completely uncensored from the start and no code is needed to unsensor the game.
+Unlike the Mega Drive version of its prequel, the game is completely uncensored from the start and no code is needed to uncensor the game.

-It also boasted many enhanced sound effects that sounded very similar to the arcade version and added numerous sound effects missing in its Genesis counterpart, namely Shao Kahn's announcing of the rounds and various screaming noises.
-Due to the game's tight schedule, however, it retained the Genesis version's soundtrack.
+The 32X version enhances the sound effects to bring them more in-line with the arcade version, and adds many voice clips that were missing in its Mega Drive counterpart, namely Shao Kahn's announcing of the rounds and various screaming noises.
+Due to the game's tight release schedule, however, it retains the Mega Drive version's soundtrack.